VITA-BORG/f3y-consent/README.md

 In brief, for a custom instance, you'll need to supply:

 * A backend configuration file **config.json** -> it needs to go in the **backend/** directory
-* A blank pdf version of the consent file -> location specific in backend config
+* A blank pdf version of the consent file -> location specified in backend config
 * A front end configuration file **env.js** -> it needs to go in the **frontend/js** directory
 * An HTML template of just the body text of the consent form (not anything that needs to be filled in) -> location specified in frontend configuration file
 * Any images that need to appear on the webform (such as logos) or in the pdf (such as study personnel signatures)  (optional) -> locations specified in configuration files